If you’ve been following #theTrailHouseReno, then you know that we’ve been busy painting the whole house, room by room.

 4. The most important step for any tape is to firmly burnish the edge of the tape to your surface.
 I use my finger nail, you could also use a credit card.

-Our dinning room was painted top to bottom.
+Our dining room was painted top to bottom.
 Ceiling to baseboards.

 Here’s a before.